 While learning English, it is helpful to hear how a word is pronounced at the same time you learn how a word is spelled.
 When you buy a book, download the ebook as well and listen to it while you read.
 This will help you learn the correct pronunciation of words before the wrong pronunciation gets stuck in your head.
 A cheaper alternative is to borrow the book and accompanying ebook from the library.
 Most city libraries offer a wide selection of audiobooks.

 Practicing pronunciation is an important component of accent reduction, but it is not the only component.
 Rhythm is an underrated, but key part of sounding like a native English speaker.
 Watch movies and mimic how the actors are speaking.
 Pay special attention to which words they stress in a sentence.
 Typically, you should stress the most important parts of a sentence, rather than stressing every word.

-For more specific instruction, you can find English language rhythm tutorials that provide examples of sentences said with and without the appropriate rhythm.
+For more specific instruction, you can find English language rhythm tutorials on YouTube that provide examples of sentences said with and without the appropriate rhythm.